griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 Similar to `channelFlow`, concurrently `merge` without limit on the number of simultaneously collected flows.

-The `first` operator returns the first element emitted by the flow and then cancels flow's collection.
+The `first` operator returns the first element emitted by the flow and then cancels flow's collection

 ``` kotlin